kevingstewart/acme-aio-lab/acme-aio-readme-dns-01.md

 <details>
   <summary>7.
 Let the provider know the challenge is ready</summary>
   <br />
-  Notice also the **url** value in the dns-01 block of the authorizations response.
+  Notice also the "url" value in the dns-01 block of the authorizations response.
 This URL is how the client will indicate its preference to use dns-01 proof validation.
-The client needs to make a POST request to this URL, pass in **protected** block, empty **payload** block, and the **signature** block.
+The client needs to make a POST request to this URL, pass in "protected" block, empty "payload" block, and the "signature" block.
 The provider will return the same dns-01 authorizations block with a "pending" status, indicating it will commence validation.
   <br />

   ```